deottoni/ETL_Soccer_Data/README.md

 ## Extract
-We have decided to extract two soccer datasets, one with individual [data on the players](https://www.kaggle.com/karangadiya/fifa19), and the other has [data on the 2018 FIFA World cup squads](https://www.kaggle.com/cclayford/2018-fifa-world-cup-squads).
+We have decided to extract two soccer datasets in csv format, one with individual [data on the players](https://www.kaggle.com/karangadiya/fifa19), and the other has [data on the 2018 FIFA World cup squads](https://www.kaggle.com/cclayford/2018-fifa-world-cup-squads).

 ## Transform